Dear Patient/Families served by Mountain Valley Hospice & Palliative Care:

 Coronavirus: Keys to Care for Most Hospice Families video (c) 2020.
 Composing Life Out of Loss.
 All rights reserved.

 Accepting Patients & Taking Extra Precautions for Patient Safety

 We are here to work with you to ensure you can safely receive hospice services during the COVID- 19 pandemic.

-Our entire staff is working under the direction of our Emergency Operations Team to ensure we follow CDC and CMS guidelines, while also fulfilling our mission of providing care to those with serious illness and allowing family members and loved ones to be present as often as is safely possible.
+Our entire staff is working under the direction of our Environment of Care Team to ensure we follow CDC, CMS, NC DHHS, and VA DOH guidelines, while also fulfilling our mission of providing care to those with serious illness and allowing family members and loved ones to be present as often as is safely possible.

 In addition to in person visits, we now offer video or telephone visits, also known as “telehealth” visits.
 During the COVID-19 pandemic, insurance companies, including Medicare and Medicaid, are covering these “telehealth” visits which help prevent further spread of infection.

 At both the Woltz Hospice Home in Dobson and the SECU Hospice Care Center in Yadkinville, we are

 following strict visitor policies to protect the patients, their families, and our staff.

 • All potential visitors will be screened using CDC and NC DHHS and VA DOH guidelines to assess

 the likelihood a visitor may have been exposed to, or positive for, COVID-19.
 This includes